Overview

 Lunch

-Snake River Float
+Snake River float

 Dinner

-Snow King Mountain Scenic Gondola Ride
+Snow King Mountain scenic gondola ride

-Snow King Observatory & Planetarium show
+Snow King Observatory and Planetarium show

 Day 3